-The Business Combination is accounted for as a reverse recapitalization in accordance with GAAP.
-Under this method of accounting, RTPY is treated as the acquired company and the Merger is treated as the equivalent of Legacy Aurora issuing shares for the net assets of RTPY, accompanied by a recapitalization.
+The Merger was accounted for as a reverse recapitalization in accordance with GAAP.
+Under this method of accounting, the Company is treated as the acquired company and the Merger is treated as the equivalent of Legacy Aurora issuing shares for the net assets of the Company, accompanied by a recapitalization.
 The accounting acquirer was primarily determined based on Legacy Aurora shareholders having the largest voting interest in the post-combination company and the ability to appoint the majority of the members of the Board of Directors as well as Legacy Aurora management holding executive management roles in the post-combination company and are responsible for the day-to-day operations which are comprised of Legacy Aurora activities.

-The net assets of RTPY were recognized at historical cost as of the Closing, with no goodwill or other intangible assets recorded.
-Operations prior to the merger presented are those of Legacy Aurora and the accumulated deficit of Legacy Aurora has been carried forward after Closing.
+The net assets of the Company were recognized at historical cost as of the Closing Date, with no goodwill or other intangible assets recorded.
+Operations and cash flows presented prior to the Closing Date represent are those of Legacy Aurora and the accumulated deficit of Legacy Aurora has been carried forward after the Closing Date.
+All share and per share information presented have been adjusted to reflect the recapitalization on a retrospective basis for all periods presented.